Explore Our Trails

-Accessed by either the Self-Guided Trail or the Savanna Trail, this 1.0 mile paved trail, which circles an old orchard, offers a view of our “sugarbush,” where sap is collected from boxelder trees in the spring for making pure maple syrup.
+Accessed via the Self-guided Trail, this 1.0 mile paved trail, which circles an old orchard, offers a view of our “sugarbush”, where sap is collected from boxelder trees in the spring for making pure maple syrup.
 The trail also passes the Trailside Lodge and pine plantation.

 NORTH RIVER BLUFF TRAIL

-Beginning from the North Loop Trail, this moderately steep woodchip trail goes for 0.7 miles to the railroad bed which runs along the Saint Croix River.
+Beginning from the North Loop Trail, this moderately steep woodchip trail goes for 0.7 miles to the Railroad Bed Trail which runs along the St. Croix River.

 Visit our prairie restoration site across Cty.
 Rd.
 21 to see native prairie plants in the spring, summer, and fall.
 The outer grass loop is 1.4 miles with several mowed paths that branch off throughout the prairie.

 WI Campus Map

 BIG BLUESTEM TRAIL

 This relatively flat trail circles the west half of the restored prairie between South and East Cove Roads.
 The trail totals to about 1.25 miles, with an elevation varying 20 ft at the highest and lowest points; an easy stroll with access to parking, the Greenwald Information Kiosk, and the main property.